-My research combines chemical and systems biology approaches to investigate redox-regulated processes with significance to normal physiology and pathology.
-Redox reactions and associated reactive oxygen, nitrogen and other species are widely acknowledged as integral regulatory components in signaling, metabolism and epigenetics.
-The alteration of redox state through acute or chronic accumulation of reactive oxidants leads to numerous pathologies in humans including cancer and other diseases.
-Individual research projects in my group study redox processes under three major areas of interest: 1) development of chemical probes and methods for analysis of protein oxidation; 2) structure-function studies of redox-regulated proteins and pathophysiological implications; and 3) head and neck cancer - prevention, treatment and quality of life.
+My research combines chemical and systems biology approaches to investigate redox mechanisms of disease.
+Redox reactions and associated reactive oxygen, sulfur and other species are widely acknowledged as integral regulatory components in signaling, metabolism and epigenetics.
+The alteration of redox state through acute or chronic accumulation of reactive oxidants leads to numerous pathologies in humans including inflammation, sepsis and cancer.
+Individual research projects in my group focus on:

-My administrative responsibilities include co-director of the Center for Redox Biology and Medicine and T32 Training Program in Redox Biology and Medicine, and director of the Proteomics and Metabolomics Shared Resource.
-I serve on the editorial boards for Journal for Biological Chemistry and Chemical Research in Toxicology, and I chaired conferences in the field of redox biology (e.g., vice-chair for the 2014 and chair for the 2016 Gordon Research Conference on Thiol-Based Redox Regulation & Signaling).
+Administratively, I serve as co-director of the Center for Redox Biology and Medicine and T32 Training Program in Redox Biology and Medicine, and as director of the Proteomics and Metabolomics Shared Resource.
+I serve on the editorial boards for Journal for Biological Chemistry, Chemical Research in Toxicology, and Antioxidants and I chaired conferences in the field of redox biology (e.g., vice-chair for the 2014 and chair for the 2016 Gordon Research Conference on Thiol-Based Redox Regulation & Signaling).

 Furdui Lab - Investigating molecular mechanisms linking redox balance to disease development and treatment.